MvvmCross/MvvmCross/docs/_documentation/tutorials/tipcalc/a-xamarinandroid-ui-project.md

 This `Activity` will act as our MVVM `View`.
 Please follow these steps:

-- Create a `Views` folder within your TipCalc.UI.Droid project.
+- Create a `Views` folder within your TipCalc.Droid project.

 - Within this folder create a new C# class called `TipView`.